Jean-Paul Sartre (1905-1980)

 Jean-Paul Sartre was born in Paris on June 21, 1905, the only child of Anne-Marie and Jean-Baptiste Sartre.
 Both of his parents came from prominent families.
 Sartre’s paternal grandfather was a celebrated physician, and his maternal grandfather, Karl “Charles” Schweitzer, was a respected writer on topics of religion, philosophy, and languages.
 In 1906, Sartre’s father died of entercolitis, a disease he’d contracted on a voyage to China while in the navy.
 After the death, Sartre and his mother moved into the highly disciplined home of Sartre’s grandfather, Karl Schweitzer.
 Sartre maintained a complicated relationship with his grandfather throughout his childhood.
 Like his mother, the young Sartre resented Schweitzer’s domineering presence and fallacious religiosity.
 However, Sartre was at least mildly receptive to the tutoring of his grandfather, who had recognized early on Sartre’s lively, unique mind.

 In 1924, Sartre enrolled at the Ecole Normale Supérieure (ENS), an elite French university.
 In 1928, he made the acquaintance of a classmate named Simone de Beauvoir, who would become his lifelong companion and go on to become a tremendously important thinker herself.
-Her most famous work, The Second Sex, is regarded as one of the seminal texts of feminist thought.
+Her most famous work, The Second Sex (1949), is regarded as one of the seminal texts of feminist thought.
 Although Sartre and de Beauvoir never married and never maintained an exclusive romantic relationship, they remained close both intellectually and emotionally until Sartre’s death in 1980.

 After finishing his studies at ENS, Sartre served briefly in the army, then accepted a teaching position at a high school in northwest France.
 In 1933, Sartre left for Berlin to study under the eminent German philosopher Edmund Husserl, a thinker who contributed greatly to the synthesis of Sartre’s own philosophy.
-While in Berlin, Sartre also became acquainted with the work and, briefly, the person of Martin Heidegger, another leader of twentieth-century philosophy who also greatly influenced Sartre.
+While in Berlin, Sartre also became acquainted with the work and, briefly, the person of Martin Heidegger, another leader of 20th-century philosophy who also greatly influenced Sartre.
 In 1938, Sartre published Nausea, a philosophical novel heavily imbued with the ideas and themes of Husserl’s philosophy.

 At the start of World War II, Sartre was once again conscripted into the military.
 He was captured by the Nazis in June 1940 and held as a prisoner of war until March 1941, when he escaped and returned to Paris.
 There, he joined the French Resistance to Nazi occupation.
 During the months he spent in captivity, Sartre began work on what would become his magnum opus, the sprawling classic of existentialism entitled Being and Nothingness.
 Published in 1943, the work made Sartre famous and brought his existentialist philosophy to the forefront of the intellectual conversation that followed the war.